Dynamic access pricing control for fair and stable resource sharing: Conclusions

 \section{Conclusions}

 We have considered an alternative to dynamic pricing as a means for controlling access to a shared queue.
-Our algorithm is fairer (less socially regressive) when compared to traditional dynamic pricing schemes, while at the same time managing access in a dynamic pricing manner when traffic is homogeneously responsive.
-Future work will consider generalisation of the pricing schemes considered in the paper, and will also consider multiple traffic classes, each with different levels of responsiveness.
+Our pricing control mechanism is fairer (less socially regressive) when compared to traditional dynamic pricing schemes, while at the same time managing access in a dynamic pricing manner when traffic is homogeneously responsive.
+Our experimental results illustrate the effectiveness of the proposed schemes.
+Future work will consider generalizations of the pricing schemes considered in the paper.
+An intriguing direction building on the present work is the development of schemes to explicitly optimize a pricing function so as to attain desired objectives while provably guaranteeing specification constraints such as preventing given congestion levels or high rates of user dropouts due to pricing.
+Other research directions to be explored include the development of more refined access and dropout models.